kamenminkovcom/rock-paper-scissors-react/README.md

 ### `npm install`

-Running `npm install` from the terminal at the root direcory of the project (the directory this `package.json` file) will install the dependencies you need to start it.
+Running `npm install` from the terminal at the root direcory of the project (the directory with `package.json` file) will install the dependencies you need to start it.

 ## Available Scripts